Virginia Beach, VA

 Another kind of dental trauma that requires us to treat you quickly is a lost tooth or partially dislodged tooth.
 If you are bleeding at all, then we need to see you now.
 If you have a tooth that has become dislodged, pick it up and gently rinse any debris off.
 Try to place it back into the socket.
 If it does not fit back in place, you can store it in your cheek, a glass of milk, or in a small amount of your saliva.

 We need to see you within a half an hour to prevent this tooth loss from becoming permanent.
 If your tooth is only partially dislodged or becomes dislocated (known as avulsion), we also need to begin prompt treatment to help prevent loss of the tooth.
 Do not try to pull the tooth out or fuss with it, as that could make it worse.
+We may need to replace the tooth with a dental implant.
+To learn more about the benefits of dental implants and our dental implants faqs explore our website.

 Let Us Help You Today!